 Where do Asian community live in Portugal?

-The Asian expatriate community is spread throughout Portugal, with no single area dominating the landscape.
-However, certain neighborhoods in cities like Lisbon and Porto have a higher concentration of Asian residents.
+The Asian expat community is dispersed across Portugal without one specific area being dominant, in the mix; nevertheless certain neighborhoods in cities such, as Lisbon and Porto have a number of inhabitants.

 asian community portugal residency advisors